KR-Ravindra/Docker-DevOps/index.md

 ---
 > ### _Question 4_:

 Install Jenkins and create any sample job to demonstrate its operation.

 > _Approach/Scenario_:

-First part, shows the installation of jenkins on Ubuntu 18.04.
+First part shows the installation of Jenkins on Ubuntu 18.04.
 Second part builds a basic job on jenkins to support Continous Integration of a sample java code.

 > _Objectives_:

 * [ ] Install Jenkins on ubuntu 18.04.
 * [ ] Explain Jenkins by creating a sample job.

 ---

 * Use following commands to install jenkins on Ubuntu.

 ```bash